Hold on! We need to deconstruct this question as it makes some assertions in amongst a couple of questions. The assertions, I see, are:

 Because you have kept My command to persevere, I also will keep you from the hour of trial which shall come upon the whole world, to test those who dwell on the earth.
 Revelation 3:10

-Paul writes to the Church at Thessalonica because it was ravished by false teachers, teaching in error about the second coming of Christ, thus it is a very useful book to understand about when Christ will return.
+Paul writes to the Church at Thessalonica because it was being ravished by false teachers, teaching in error about the second coming of Christ.
+This makes the two letters of Thessalonians very useful to understand about when Christ will return.
 Believers will be taken to heaven (in Latin this is called the ‘rapture’, and in Greek harpazo, meaning “to be caught up”), at the end of the Church age and before the Tribulation.
-Note that we do not use the teaching of Jesus from Matthew to find this – Matthew concerns the Jews and much is about the coming Messianic Kingdom, and not the Church.
+Note that we do not use the teaching of Jesus from Matthew to find this – Matthew concerns the Jews and the coming Messianic Kingdom, and not the Church.
 One of course could use the teaching of Jesus from John 14:1-4, but better still, teaching by Paul to those that needed to clearly understand the events to come:

 But I do not want you to be ignorant, brethren, concerning those who have fallen asleep, lest you sorrow as others who have no hope.
 For if we believe that Jesus died and rose again, even so God will bring with Him those who sleep in Jesus.
 For this we say to you by the word of the Lord, that we who are alive and remain until the coming of the Lord will by no means precede those who are asleep.
 For the Lord Himself will descend from heaven with a shout, with the voice of an archangel, and with the trumpet of God.
 And the dead in Christ will rise first.
 Then we who are alive and remain shall be caught up together with them in the clouds to meet the Lord in the air.
 And thus we shall always be with the Lord.
 Therefore comfort one another with these words.
 1 Thessalonians 4:13-18